forcedotcom/LightningTestingService/README.md

 ## Getting Started with Lightning Testing Service

-LTS and [Salesforce DX](https://developer.salesforce.com/platform/dx) are two great tastes that taste great together.
-Installing the LTS is a one line command in the Salesforce DX CLI.
+LTS and [Salesforce CLI](https://developer.salesforce.com/platform/dx) are two great tastes that taste great together.
+Installing the LTS is a one line command in the Salesforce CLI.
 Once installed, you can work with your test suite in a variety of ways from the command line.
 This approach also facilitates systematic automated testing.

 > **Note:** If you just want to “kick the tires,” that's cool, too.
 You can manually install the LTS unmanaged package.
 The package provides the test service app and an example test suite.
 It also includes example components that the test suite runs against.
 You run the test suite by accessing the URL for the LTS app in your org.

 Write your tests using a JavaScript testing framework of your choosing.
 We provide easy-to-use wrappers for [Jasmine](https://jasmine.github.io/) and [Mocha](http://mochajs.org/).

 A simple Jasmine test spec looks like the following: